RopleyIT/InvoluteGears/README.md

 to be adjusted from the ideal curve.
 Also for the
 `-C` option, we assume the module is 1.0mm as a working default.

-Example: `gears -c geardata.txt 145,200 10,12,15,45,48,50 500 635`
+Example: `gears -c geardata.txt 145 10,12,15,45,48,50 500 21 -21 635 output.txt`

-Computes the tables for the 14.5 and 20 degree pressure angles, for all gear tooth counts in the list of values supplied as the second parameter.
+Computes the tables for the 14.5 degree pressure angle, for all gear tooth counts in the list of values supplied as the second parameter.
 The gears have a module of 5mm, and are cut using an end mill of diameter 1/4 inch (6.35mm).
-Contact ratios are between the gears specified in the list of tooth counts.
+Given a profile shift of 21% and -21%, all contact ratios between every pair of gears specified in the list of tooth counts for profile shifts either way round are listed.
+The results are written to the file `output.txt`.

 ### Licensing